Jasonnb798/yolo26_restful/README.md

 The website is perfect, with capabilities to demonstrate the detection of things and the tracking and skeleton of a person. it's going through pose and action detection task.

-now it can recognize whether one's hand/hands is raised and print the info onto the video.
+now it can recognize whether one's hand/hands is raised and whether one squats, and print the results onto the screen.
-What's next is add 'wave hand' function.